January is Stalking Awareness Month.

 Our counselors are licensed professionals and are highly qualified specialists with master’s or doctoral degrees.
 They can help you identify, understand and develop skills to resolve your educational, career and personal issues, and they will assist you in learning how to find your own pathway to success in college and in the workplace.

-Dallas College’s Counseling Services is committed to supporting short-term therapy, focused on mental health and wellbeing.
+Dallas College’s Counseling and Psychological Services is committed to supporting short-term therapy, focused on mental health and wellbeing.
 The following services are offered:

 Make an Appointment